 Amounts due from lessees under finance leases are recorded as receivables at the amount of the Group's net investment in the leases.
+The net investment in the lease is the gross investment (aggregate of the minimum lease payments receivable and any guaranteed and unguaranteed residual value) discounted at the interest rate implicit in the lease.
 Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Group's net investment outstanding in respect of the leases.